Skip to main content

-Unlike conventional imaging technologies that transmit entire images, the IMX636 sensor, realized in collaboration between Sony and PROPHESEE, captures only changes in each pixel, allowing for the detection of even the slightest vibrations, subtle movements, and fast-moving objects with unprecedented accuracy and the tracking of people without creating privacy issues.
+Unlike conventional imaging technologies that transmit entire images, the IMX636 sensor, realized in collaboration between Sony and PROPHESEE, is an event camera and dynamic vision sensor that captures asynchronous changes at the pixel level, inspired by the human eye and human retina.
+This event based vision sensor, developed through advances in neuromorphic engineering and as part of the Prophesee Metavision technology suite, detects only changes in luminance, enabling the detection of even the slightest vibrations, subtle movements, and fast-moving objects with unprecedented accuracy and the tracking of people without creating privacy issues.

 With its performance and reduced processing power and bandwidth requirements, event-based sensing (EVS) technology expands the limits of embedded vision systems with unprecedented capabilities and precision, overcoming the limitations of conventional solutions.